Credit rating agencies and the subprime crisis: Ways of "gaming"

-What was it ex-rating agency analysts might show their new employers?
 According to the hedge fund managers Michael Lewis talked to who had bet against mortgages securities, there were a number of ways to game or "reverse-engineer" the raters' models.

 Rating agencies judged creditworthiness of a pool of loans in part by looking at the averages of credit scores of borrowers who made up the security.
 The agencies used FICO, the "best-known and most widely used credit score model".
 The average FICO score needed to be about 615 for a pool of loans to meet rating agencies' minimum standard and allow a maximum percentage of triple-A rated tranches.

 While using an average was less work than getting a list of the borrowers' individual scores or finding the standard deviation of the pool of scores, it left out useful information.
 A pool of loans composed of borrowers all of whom had a FICO score of 615 was likely far fewer defaults than a pool of loans with the same average but more dispersion—e.g.composed of borrowers half of whom had FICO scores of 550 and half 680, since someone who had earned a FICO score as low as 550 "was virtually certain to default".
 Knowing this blind spot, securities issuers who could no longer find high-FICO-scoring families who wanted to take out a mortgage found other ways to raise the average pool score.

 One way was to convince immigrants to buy homes.
 People who had not been in the country long, often had "never failed to repay a debt, because they had never been given a loan".
 Such people had surprisingly high FICO scores if you ignored the short credit history or "thin file".
 Rating agencies did, and FICO scores ignored and personal or household income.
 Thus did low income immigrants increase the percentage of pool of loans that could be declared triple-A" and explain otherwise unlikely sounding press reports of a "Mexican strawberry picker with an income of $14,000 and no English" being "lent every penny he needed to buy a house of $724,000".